paragonie/paseto/docs/01-Protocol-Versions/Common.md

 ## Base64 Encoding

-Nearly every component in a PAST (except for the version, purpose, and the `.` separators) will be encoded using [Base64url](https://tools.ietf.org/html/rfc4648#page-8), without `=` padding.
+Nearly every component in a Paseto (except for the version, purpose, and the `.` separators) will be encoded using [Base64url](https://tools.ietf.org/html/rfc4648#page-8), without `=` padding.